Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/sen.md

 2. One suggestion I have is to try to clarify the connection you will be looking at between L1/L2 learners' morpheme acquisition.
 Will you be comparing the number of years someone has been learning English as a second language to the age of a native English speaker numerically?
 Or will you just be looking at the order of morpheme acquisition over time in each group independent of one another, then comparing those orders?
 This is just a small note, but it might be worth clarifying before you begin your analysis.

 3. I'm so interested in this PyLangAcq library!
 Especially when you were able to use the library to annotate the corpus for each token's part of speech and morpheme, I was amazed at how much using the right tools could help your data processing and analysis - I had no idea something like this existed and will definitely be taking a look at additional Python libraries for my own project.

+**Sen's response**: Thank you Ashley!
+To answer your question, I'll be looking specifically at the order or ranking of morpheme acquisition over time, rather than the amount of time/years it takes.
+I'll be sure to clarify this.

 ### Wilson